ibm-cloud-docs/data-virtualization/connecting/driver_pkg.md

 #### What's next?
 {: #drvr_wn51}

-To be able to connect your local applications or client tools to your Data Virtualization database, [configure your local environment](#cfg_loc_env).
+To be able to connect your local applications or client tools to your Data Virtualization instance, [configure your local environment](#cfg_loc_env).

 <!-- ## Configuring

-To connect local applications or client tools to your Data Virtualization database, [configure your environment for your Db2 database](driver_pkg_cfg.html). -->
+To connect local applications or client tools to your Data Virtualization instance, [configure your environment for your Db2 database](driver_pkg_cfg.html). -->

 ## Configuring your local environment
 {: #drvr_cfg_loc_env}

-To connect local applications and tools to your Data Virtualization database, you need to configure your environment.
+To connect local applications and tools to your Data Virtualization instance, you need to configure your environment.
 {: shortdesc}

 ### Prerequisites
 {: #drvr_prereq21}

-Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 <!-- 1.
 Install the Db2 driver package for your operating system.